Getting Started

 Choosing a Component Type

 Before you start designing, pick the type of component you are making.
-Click the component selector in the toolbar (it shows your current type, like "Poker Deck").
+Right-click the component tab in the top-left corner (it shows your current type, like "Card Type 1") and choose Change Type….
 Chitmunk supports over 200 component types across 27 categories: standard card decks, tiles, boards, punchouts, boxes, booklets, and more.
 Each type defines the exact dimensions and bleed zones required for printing.

 Tip: You can change your component type at any time.
 Your design elements will be preserved, though you may need to reposition them if the new size is different.